giuliacereda/SIRD_model/README.md

 ## Plot.R

-This code produces the plots that are saved in the folder Results In order to produce your own plots, you have to set the following variables:
+This code produces the plots that are saved in the folder Results.
+In order to produce your own plots, you have to set the following variables:

 1. schermo=0 if you want the code to produce a pdf in the folder Result, schermo=1 if you want the figures to be plotted on screen

 2. load the working space you want via the command load.
 Remember the working space are in the subfolder WS created by the code Run.R